juliendenize/torchaug/README.md

 ## How to contribute

 Feel free to contribute to this library by making issues and/or pull requests.
 For each feature you implement, add tests to make sure it works.
+Also, make sure to update the documentation.

 ## LICENSE